Volchenok89/MyQuizzer/README.md

 Rule 1.
 There will be 20 seconds per question.<br>
 Rule 2.
 You can't change the answers.<br>
 Rule 3.
 When time is up, you can't keep answering.<br>
 Rule 4.
-You can't leave the quiz while playing.<br>
+You can't leave the quizzer while playing.<br>
 Rule 5.
 You will score only with correct answers.<br>
 Rule 6.
 You can't go back on the answers.<br>
 Rule 7.
 After done with the quizzer, you can restart.<br>